B. Altman and Company Building: Reuse

 Starting in 1996, the exterior was restored by Hardy Holzman Pfeiffer and the interior reconfigured by Gwathmey Siegel & Associates.
 The OUP offices were designed by Hellmuth, Obata & Kassabaum.
 The renovations, which cost over $170 million, involved restoring many old design elements such as the lobby porticoes, bronze elevator cabs, and cast-iron staircases.
 The SIBL opened within the building in 1996.
 CUNY was scheduled to move the Graduate Center there in late 1999, but the relocation was delayed due to setbacks in construction.
 The CUNY Graduate Center moved to the B. Altman Building in 2000.

 In 2012, because of the NYPL's budgetary issues, the library arranged to sell off five of the upper floors that it had used as office space.
 The NYPL's eight-floor condominium was divided four ways in 2012, and the five upper floors were sold that year for $60.8 million to the Church Pension Fund.
 The NYPL announced in 2016 that the SIBL would close after the completion of an upcoming renovation of the Mid-Manhattan Library.
 The same year, it sold the remaining office condominium unit to Seattle developer Vulcan Inc., headed by Paul Allen, for $93 million.
 The Museum of Pop Culture, which had been founded by Allen, indicated in 2018 that it was considering opening a location in the SIBL space.
 The SIBL was permanently closed after the Mid-Manhattan Library reopened in 2020 as the Stavros Niarchos Foundation Library, with a business center that replaced the SIBL's collection.
+OUP moved out of the building in 2023 and, two years later, sold its space in the building to an investment group for $40 million.